mjlenkiewicz/debian-mate/README.md

     >USER = test</br>
     >PASS = test9455</br>

-IMPORTANT: To modify passwords, edit the Dockerfile and regenerate hashed credentials using Cryptool's OpenSSL tool on https://www.cryptool.org/en/cto/openssl
+IMPORTANT: To modify passwords, edit the Dockerfile and regenerate hashed credentials using Cryptool's OpenSSL tool on https://www.cryptool.org/en/cto/openssl (use the command "openssl passwd -6 and follow the steps")

-## Access to MATE GUI (only via remote desktop connection)
+## Access to MATE GUI
-Open an RDP connection to localhost:3390 and enter the user credentials.
-It is recommended to access using the 'test' user and use the sudo command for running privileged operations.
+Since you will not use a Linux system in a traditional way, you can only access the MATE GUI via RDP (remote desktop protocol) by connecting to localhost:3390 and using the provided user credentials.
+We recommend using the 'test' user with sudo for privileged operations.

 Once you're inside the GUI, open a terminal and ...